mauritssilvis/challenges/java/basic_java_project_cli/README.md

 javac Main.class
 ```

-To solve the above problem, do not provide the Java compiler with the path of a class file when a path path to a source file is expected.
+To solve the above problem, do not provide the Java compiler with the path of a class file when a path to a source file is expected.
 In addition, ensure the `.java` file extension (instead of `.class`) is used in paths to source files:

 ```shell